SAN FRANCISCO office

 old building, new life

 A 1920s can manufacturing facility in San Francisco's up-and-coming Dog Patch neighborhood was the blank canvas for this pared-down yet comfortable office design.
-(Fitting for the caffeine-fueled denizens of any modern Bay Area workplace, the factory was originally used to churn out cans of Folger's Coffee).
+(Fitting for the caffeine-fueled denizens of any modern Bay Area workplace, the factory was originally used to churn out cans for Folger's Coffee).

 Rather than working against the drawbacks of an older, formerly industrial space, we centered our design process around building-informed decision making, driven by expert analysis of the space's unique thermal, acoustic, and lighting needs.

 By analyzing the weak points of the building's leaky thermal envelope, we set working areas back from the glassy perimeter (prone to heat loss) and anticipated late-night deadlines with a hidden radiant floor that maintains occupant comfort during nighttime temperature drops without the cost and energy burden of heating the entire 20-foot volume of space.

-Acoustic sound-absorption panels are hidden amidst ceiling beams so the airy feeling of the space remains uninterrupted, while ample existing skylights nearly eliminate the need for artificial lighting during the day.
+Acoustic sound-absorption panels are hidden amidst ceiling beams so the airy feeling of the space remains uninterrupted, while ample existing skylights nearly eliminate the need for electric lighting during the day.

 We subdivided a large portion of the space into a two-story mezzanine, with the dual benefits of adding extra square-feet of workspace above while holding mechanical systems, conference rooms, open seating nooks, and bathrooms below.